 There’s no question that coffee is one of the most versatile drinks.
 For one, it exists in many forms, from mocha to latte, espresso, among others.
 Secondly, it can be prepared in a dozen different ways.
 You can choose to take iced, drip, brewed, or steamed coffee.

 But there’s one question that lingers in the minds of many coffee lovers.
-Why is coffee called Joe?
+Why is coffee called a cup of Joe?
 In the following post, we’ll explain the origin of this term, and other nicknames given to coffee.

 As secretary, Daniels tried to instill a sense of morality into the Navy.
 So, he imposed a ban on alcohol consumption and even increased the number of chaplains in the Navy.
 Following the alcohol ban, coffee was the next most potent substitute that the American sailors had on board of U.S. Navy Ships during and after World War I.

-Not surprisingly, these sailors on U.S. Navy Ships named it ‘a cup of Josephus,” which later came to be shortened to “a cup of Joe.”
+Not surprisingly, these sailors on U.S. Navy Ships named it ‘a cup of Josephus’ after Josephus Daniels, which later came to be shortened to ‘a cup of Joe.’

 Why Is Coffee Called Java?

-Another name that is used instead of joe’s coffee for this popular drink is ‘Java.’
+Another name that is used instead of joe’s coffee for this popular drink is ‘Java’.

 While many legends are surrounding the coffee plant’s origin, what is certain is that it was first discovered in the Ethiopian plateau.
 When Arabians got to know about the plant’s potential, they took it back with them to Yemen.